Tomatoes are the humble fruit that has been keeping European dishes rich, juicy and utterly delicious since the 16th century.

 As a result of this, they have been purchasing material from alternative European regions to help cover requirements, taking further stock out of the market.

-The shorter production window has had a huge impact on the availability of low brix products such as chopped tomatoes and passata.
+The shorter production window has had a huge impact on the availability of low-risk products such as chopped tomatoes and passata.

-There will be significantly less of these vital ingredients in the market, and the price of both has seen a big price increase.
+There will be significantly fewer of these vital ingredients in the market, and the price of both has seen a big price increase.

-We are more than happy to share these prices with you, so please get in touch with the team today on firstname.lastname@example.org or give them a call on 01386 761555.
+We are more than happy to share these prices with you, so please get in touch with the team today at email@example.com or give them a call at 01386 761555.
 We will look forward to hearing from you.